TheBevyFlock/bevy_new_2d/docs/known-issues.md

 A camera not moving smoothly is pretty much always caused by the camera position being tied too tightly to the character's position.
 To give the camera some inertia, use the [`smooth_nudge`](https://github.com/bevyengine/bevy/blob/main/examples/movement/smooth_follow.rs#L127-L142) to interpolate the camera position towards its target position.

-## My audio is stuttering on web

-There are a number of issues with audio on web, so this is not an exhaustive list.
-The short version is that you can try the following:

-- If you use materials, make sure to force render pipelines to [load at the start of the game](https://github.com/rparrett/bevy_pipelines_ready/blob/main/src/lib.rs).
-- Keep the FPS high.
-- Don't play on Firefox.